BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 # Keylime: Enabling Trust in the Cloud - QEMU/KVM

 ## Vision and goals of the project
-The main goal of the project is to provide Keylime support for the hardware verification of the vTPM running on QEMU/KVM hypervisor
-- Provide bootstrapping and monitoring capabilities in virtualized environments for QEMU/KVM
-- Extend trust from the hardware TPM to the vTPM
-  - Currently, vTPM signature is stored on disk, where someone could access it and spoof the signature
-  - Chain trust upwards from hardware TPM to vTPM
-- Work on other flagged github issues to push forward the project

 Keylime: Enabling Trust in the Cloud - QEMU/KVM is an extension of the current implementation of the Keylime project.
 The high-level goals of this project are as follows:

 1. Extend trust from the hardware TPM to the vTPM by chaining trust upwards from the hardware module.
 2. Provide bootstrapping and monitoring capabilities in virtualized environments for QEMU/KVM.

 ## Users/personas of the project
 The Keylime extension  will be used by cloud service providers, cloud service users, and developers.
 It specifically targets open-source cloud users, since QEMU/KVM is the most popular open-source hypervisor.